SPVGit/POLLY-PROTOTYPE/README.md

 ## NEXT STEPS:

 Further modularization and optimization of OOP code.
 Creation of JSON file.
-Setting up local storage.

 ## RESOURCES:

 The front page heading and subheading font images were obtained from https://www.fontspace.com/sunny-spells-font-f68393